longhorn/longhorn/README.md

 ```
 For Google Kubernetes Engine (GKE) users, see  [here](#google-kubernetes-engine)  before proceed.

-Longhorn Manager and Longhorn Driver will be deployed as daemonsets in a separate namespace called `longhorn-system`, as you can see in the yaml file.
+Longhorn manager and Longhorn driver will be deployed as daemonsets in a separate namespace called `longhorn-system`, as you can see in the yaml file.

 When you see those pods has started correctly as follows, you've deployed the Longhorn successfully.